chora-io/docs/specs/example/index.md

 # Overview

-The `content` module enables the creation and management of content.
+The `example` module is an example for module development and testing purposes.

 ## Contents